Seren-Hughes/boops-and-snoots-rescue/README.md

 - **Primary Colour – Dark Blue (#2D4A5B):** Used for text and headings, this deep blue conveys trust and stability.
 - **Secondary Colour – Light Blue (#365B78):** Featured in the navigation bar and logo, ensuring brand consistency.
 - **Primary Highlight – Orange (#E4810B):** A bold, warm and energetic colour used for call-to-action elements, drawing attention and encouraging interaction.
-- **Secondary Highlight – Yellow (#FBC037):** A cheerful, uplifting color used for hover effects and subtle separators.
+- **Secondary Highlight – Yellow (#FBC037):** A cheerful, uplifting colour used for hover effects and subtle separators.
 - **Accent Colour – Light Yellow (#FFD978):** Enhances decorative elements, softening the design while keeping it cheerful.
 - **Neutral Background – Light Grey (#F1EFE8A5):** Applied to the application and contact forms, ensuring readability while maintaining a light, friendly feel.

 Additionally, white space (#FFFFFF) plays a key role in the design, keeping the interface clean, modern, and easy to navigate.
 The balance of blues, warm tones, and neutral shades creates a professional yet friendly aesthetic that reflects the mission of Boops & Snoots Rescue.

 ### Accessibility Considerations
-Ensuring strong colour contrast for readability was a priority.
+Ensuring strong colour contrast for readability was a key design principle from the outset.
 Before development, the colour choices were tested using the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to confirm compliance with WCAG (Web Content Accessibility Guidelines).
 The goal was to maintain high contrast ratios for text elements, particularly for call-to-action buttons and important information, ensuring the site is accessible to users with visual impairments or colour blindness.

 ![Colour Pallette](assets/media/colour-pallette.png)